Arthritis and Hip Replacement Surgery

 The small cuts are thought to lessen blood loss, ease pain following surgery, shorten hospital stays, reduce scar appearance, and speed healing.

 However, it's important that the surgeon be highly skilled in this technique.
-Research has shown the outcomes with minimally-invasive approach may be worse than with standard hip replacement surgery if done by a doctor that is not very experienced with this technique.
+Research has shown the outcomes with minimally-invasive approach may be worse than with standard hip replacement surgery if done by a doctor who is not very experienced with this technique.

 Since there can be some blood loss during hip replacement surgery, you may need a blood transfusion, so you may want to consider donating your own blood before the procedure.